Skip to main content

 Expressions and Arithmetic

-In data analysis, you often compute totals, differences, averages, and more.
+In data analysis, you often calculate totals, differences, averages, and other metrics.

-Python does this through expressions, which are pieces of code that produce a result.
+Python handles this through expressions — pieces of code that evaluate to a result.

 What Is an Expression?